status-im/help.status.im/CONTRIBUTING.md

 ## About Status docs translations

 We are an international team with contributors and users from all over the world.
 Therefore, we know that providing documentation in multiple languages is crucial.
 Unfortunately, as a small team, we're unable to provide a translation workflow or add translations to our docs at this time.
+If you wish to contribute to the translation of other parts of the Status Network, see [translate.status.im](https://translate.status.im/).

 ## Contribute using a pull request